stargate/data-api/nosqlbench/http-dataapi-vector-insertmany.md

-# DATA API Vector InsertMany
+# Data API Vector InsertMany

 ## Description

-The DATA API insertMany(ordered false) performance test workload
+The Data API insertMany(ordered false) performance test workload

 In contrast to other workflows, this one is not split into ramp-up and main phases.
 Instead, there is only the write phase.